 Host liquor insurance covers claims against a business that arise from the serving of alcoholic beverages in a social setting, like a company picnic or Christmas party.

 Liquor Liability Exclusion

-Host liquor coverage is provided by an exception to the liquor liability exclusion located in the ISO general liability coverage form (CGL).
+Host liquor coverage is provided by an exception to the liquor liability exclusion located in the standard general liability coverage form (CGL).
 The exclusion can be found under Coverage A, Bodily Injury and Property Damage Liability.
 It eliminates coverage for bodily injury or property damage for which any insured may be liable if he or she:

 - Caused or contributed to someone's intoxication

 - Furnished alcoholic beverages to someone under the legal drinking age or "under the influence;" or

 - Violated a statute, ordinance or regulation related to the sale, gift, distribution or use of alcoholic beverages

 The liquor liability exclusion applies even if a claim alleges negligent supervision or training of others or negligent providing (or failure to provide) transportation to a drunken individual.
 However, the exclusion applies only if the insured is in the business of manufacturing, distributing, selling, serving or furnishing alcoholic beverages.
 In other words, the exclusion is directed at businesses (such as wineries, taverns, and breweries) whose main operations involve manufacturing, selling or serving alcoholic beverages.

 Host Liquor Liability Exception

 Companies that aren't in the business of making, selling or serving liquor are exempt from the liquor exclusion.
 Consequently, they are covered for claims arising from the serving of alcohol in a social setting.
 This coverage is called host liquor liability insurance.

 In the A-1 Accounting example, Martha became inebriated at a social function sponsored by her employer and injured a third party (Samantha).
 Because A-1 Accounting is not in the business of serving alcohol, Samantha's claim should fall within the exception to the liquor liability exclusion found in A-1's general liability policy.